Snowball-Finance/snowball-docs/governance/xsnob/README.md

 * Voting on community proposals.
 * Voting on gauge allocations.
-* Earning a share of protocol revenues.
+* Earning a share of protocol revenue.
 * Earning boosted SNOB rewards.

 See the links below for more info on each of these applications: